 - The Jacobsen Museum houses a truly eclectic collection of Washington Island artifacts from the area.
-The area outside the museum includes several historical buildings and a huge rudder from the shipwreck of the Louisiana.
+The area outside the museum includes several historic buildings and a huge rudder from the shipwreck of the Louisiana.

 - Washington Island Farm Museum - this looked like a great place to go if you're visiting Washington Island with kids!

-- Nelson's Hall and Bitters Pub is famous for their "bitters club" which you can join by slamming down a shot of bitters.
+- Nelson's Hall and Bitters Pub is famous for its "bitters club" which you can join by slamming down a shot of bitters.
 Why are they known for such a thing?
 Tom Nelsen, who built the hall in 1899, did not want to close his doors during prohibition.
 He was granted a pharmacist license to serve bitters as a “stomach tonic for medicinal purposes” and happily distributed shots of 90-proof Angostura Bitters as a cure for "stomachaches". 😂

 - Fragrant Isle is the largest lavender farm in the Midwest.
-View the lavender fields, browse through the lavender shop or pick out a lavender infused treat from the cafe.
+View the lavender fields, browse through the lavender shop, or pick out a lavender-infused treat from the cafe.